Birthing on Country

 About the Birthing on Country Centre for Research Excellence (BoC CRE)

-For the past ten years there has been little or no improvement in key MNCH indicators when comparing First Nations to other Australian women.
+For the past ten years there has been little or no improvement in key maternal, newborn and child health (MNCH) indicators when comparing First Nations to other Australian women.
 Maternal death remains 4.6 times higher, perinatal deaths 1.7 times higher with preterm birth 1.6 times higher, and unchanged in 10 years.
 Preterm birth is the largest contributor to child mortality ( x 2.4 times ), associated with significant childhood disability and chronic diseases in adulthood.
-First Nations children are eight times more likely to be involved with government agencies for possible child apprehension, and 10 times more likely to be removed from their families than other children.
+First Nations children are 8 times more likely to be involved with government agencies for possible child apprehension, and 10 times more likely to be removed from their families than other children.

 We have the following resources that will help us to achieve our goals: